 Karen has lived in Lovettsville since 2000.
 She recently retired after 23 years with the National Wildlife Federation.
 She began her career working for a series of Congress members doing casework and legislative research.
 She moved into the consulting arena working for branches of the military doing IT systems analysis.
 Karen has managed to grow vegetables & flowers on the rooftop of her apartment on Capitol Hill, various townhouse backyards, and community gardens.
 She loves to shop farmers’ markets and find new ways to cook whatever she finds.
-Karen has BAs in French & Linguistics from Penn State and an MS in International Business from the American University.

 Ellis Burruss, Vice-Chair

 Ellis graduated from the University of MD with a B.A. in English (and a minor in organic chemistry).
 He has lived in Brunswick for the past 38 years.
 He is the treasurer of the Greater Brunswick Area Chamber of Commerce (GBACC) and actively participates in Brunswick Main Street activities.
 He has been shopping at the Common Market in Frederick for nearly forty years.

 Jenny is a stay at home mom of 3.
 She home schools her two oldest and hopes to pass on a love of gardening that she got from her parents who at one point grew everything they ate.
 She lived in Prince George’s County for a few years working on a degree in Geology from UMD, but then moved back to the area to raise a family with her husband Gary.
 During the warmer months she can usually be found outside messing with her gardens or playing the banjo.
 Jenny is excited to be a part of Lovettsville Co-op, and greatly looks forward to the opening of the storefront.